Coating Epoxy Basics

 4. Speed of cure and ambient temperature

 A rule of thumb is that speed of reaction doubles for every 10°C increase in the temperature of Part A and Part B materials.
-If your epoxy was stored and then used in a warm place, then you can expect shortening of the available mixing and working times and higher probability of the overheating.
+If your epoxy was stored and then used in a warm place, then you can expect to shorten the available mixing and working times and higher probability of overheating.

 1/16th to 1/10th of an inch (1.6 to 2.6 mm) coating thickness will not cause overheating of your epoxy.
-You can prepare any quantities of epoxy if this thickness range fits for your project.
-Just make sure to use all mixed resin within specified working time.
+You can prepare any quantity of epoxy if this thickness range fits your project.
+Just make sure to use all mixed resin within the specified working time.

 6. Use of the torch